-All facilities are free with the exception of camping.
+All facilities are free with the exception of camping and the wedding chapel.
 There is no charge to enter the park.
 Firewood is free for the campers.
 We are a family park and do not permit alcohol in the park.
 The park opens at 8:00 AM and is locked at 8:30 PM.
 Guests in the park have a code to permit them to enter and leave as necessary.
 We insist that anyone not sleeping in the park be out when we lock the gates at 8:30 (9:30 on Friday and Saturday nights).

 The Riddle House is across the road from Camp Granada and from Camp Timberlake but adjacent to White Bridge Camp.